Robin Hood (Jonas Armstrong)

 - Well, Excuse Me, Princess!: Robin notes that everything Marian says to him sounds like a criticism.

-- Woman in White: She's wearing a white dress when she dies.
+- White Shirt of Death: She's wearing a white dress when she dies.

 Guy of Gisborne (Richard Armitage)

 The Sheriff of Nottinghams right-hand man and competitor for Marians affections.
 The most incompetent assassin ever to screw up everything hes ever been ordered to do with little exception, Guy makes up for it with his ability to strut around in black leather.

 - Chained to a Bed: By his sister.
 Who then refers to him as "a present for Prince John."

 - Darth Vader Clone: Shades of this only, but he's physically imposing, standing noticeably taller than almost everyone else besides John, perpetually clad in black, has a deep and sinister voice courtesy of Richard Armitage, and serves (in seasons 1 and 2 at least) as the enforcer for the Big Bad.

 - Depending on the Writer: He veers from sadistic killer to noble anti-hero on a whim.